 Once the cremation jewelry is complete it is then placed into a kiln and annealed to ensure maximum strength and durability.
 Annealing is the process of cooling the glass down to room temperature very slowly over an eight hour period.

 After annealing is complete the glass is removed from the kiln and the jewelry hardware is added.
-We then package the finished piece in our beautiful gift boxes and ship them, along with any remaining ashes to you.
+We then package the finished piece and ship them, along with any remaining ashes back to you.

 We only ever work on one order at a time in our studio and focus 100% of our attention and energy on your cremation jewelry.
 Myself and Adam are the only people who will handle your loved ones ashes and take this responsibility and privilege very seriously.